GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/profile.md

 ### Customize your profile

-You can customise your public profile information directly from the GDevelop interface to tell more about you as a game creator.
-The details filled will all be displayed on [gd.games](https://gd.games/) the GDevelop's gaming platform and on your GDevelop user page that appears if someone clicks on your name on one of your contribution such as extensions, examples, and assets.
+You can customize your public profile information directly from the GDevelop interface to share more about yourself as a game creator.
+The details filled will all be displayed on GDevelop's game hosting platform [gd.games](https://gd.games/) and on your GDevelop user page that appears if someone clicks on your name on one of your contributions such as extensions, examples, and assets.

 ![](/gdevelop5/interface/profile/gdevelop_profile_customize.gif)